-“We use a range of character puppets who the children relate to and they may have to take part in role plays where they will practice being truthful and patient.”
+“We use a range of character puppets who the children relate to and they may take part in role plays where they will practise being truthful and patient.”

 Kehelland Village School has already been recognised by Birmingham University as being excellent in character education and Mr Smith has been asked by them to write a primary character education curriculum to aid students with their studies.

 Follow us: @westbriton on Twitter | westbriton on Facebook